MaverickMartyn/minecraft-web-api/README and Guidelines for Developers.md

   * Always write a commitment description, when editing, removing or oploading something.

+  * Always make sure, that said commitment description and commitment is complete and correct before publishing.

   * Always use the standard versioning system.

   * Always make sure your code is tested, secure, and without errors.

+  * Always work and edit files in the "Changes should be made here" or similar directories.

+  * Always read the version you are working on, from the file name, of the version informational file in the working directory specified above.

 **Don'ts:**